 TJ Hunt’s net worth can be determined by looking at his annual revenue in several categories:

-- $100,000: Brand deals and sponsorships (Meguiars, Toyo tires, Roush, and MVMT are just three companies he openly has partnerships with.
+- $100,000: Annual brand deals and sponsorships (Meguiars, Toyo tires, Roush, and MVMT are just three companies he openly has partnerships with.
 Note that some of this value comes in the form of products in lieu of cash).

-- $100,000: Profit from Hunt&Co merchandise (just wild speculation on my part based on my own personal experience with e-commerce)
+- $150,000: Annual profit from Hunt&Co merchandise (just wild speculation on my part based on my own personal experience personal brands and e-commerce).

 Then, it’s important to subtract all of his annual expenses: